How Water Supply Systems Work

 Galvanized Steel (Outdated)

-- Cons: Prone to corrosion and clogging.
+- Cons: Prone to corrosion, clogging, and reduced flow over time.

-- Lifespan: 20–50 years (often replaced due to rust issues).
+- Lifespan: 20–50 years (often replaced earlier due to rust issues).

 Common Water Supply System Issues